UCSD-PL/refscript/doc/talk/topics.md

   * The `||` operator
     - Matching up equivalent parts of two input type trees
     - Structural equality of the two operands
-    - Semanntic equivalence with input types by using appropriate refinements
+    - Semantic equivalence with input types by using appropriate refinements